RudraPatel2525/ENSE-375-Winter-2026/README.md

 - Accept user input for playlist criteria, including genre, mood, explicit/non-explicit, max playlist size, max playlist duration
 - Read song data and song attributes from a text file
 - Filter songs based on user-defined playlist criteria
-- Use a seeded "shuffle" to generate playlist
+- Use a seeded "shuffle" to generate a playlist
 - Detect and handle cases where insufficient valid songs exist to generate a playlist
 - Display the generated playlist, without saving